4 Billion Years On

 What changed

-The period from February to April 2026 saw an average temperature of 8.45°C, ranking as the 8th warmest such period on record, with an anomaly of +2.5°C compared to the 1961–1990 baseline.
-This warming trend in Afghanistan aligns with a broader global pattern, as the global land temperature for the same three-month period was the 2nd warmest on record.
-Afghanistan also sits at the 26th position globally for its 1-month temperature anomaly, highlighting a widespread warming trend across many regions.
+The period of February to April 2026 saw Afghanistan record its 8th warmest three-month stretch on record, with an average temperature of 8.45°C, which is 2.5°C above the long-term average.
+This warming trend in Afghanistan aligns with a broader global pattern, as the global land temperature for the same three-month period ranked as the 2nd warmest on record.
+Afghanistan has a long-term warming trend of +1.78°C compared to the 1961–1990 baseline.

 What’s driving change?